pwittchen/wittchen.io/source/_posts/squashing-commits.md

 ```
 pick 48d7c25 adding link to vim-jdb plugin in README.md
 squash 97376b4 Update README.md
-squash a92b5bf adding custom-squash alias to .gitconfig
+squash a92b5bf adding squash alias to .gitconfig
 ```

 When, we save it, all of our commits will be squashed into one containing all commit messages.